NeuralitySln/NeuralitySln.github.io/content/homepage/1-about.md

 weight: 1
 ---

-Neurality Solutions is at the forefront of developing advanced technologies for active noise cancellation in human-machine interfaces.
-Our team of experts is dedicated to creating innovative solutions that improve the quality and reliability of signal processing.
+Neutrality Solutions is at the forefront of developing robust interfaces for spatial computing using biosignals.
+Our team of experts is dedicated to creating innovative solutions that improve the quality and reliability of the biosignals while reducing the human response latency by 30%.